Tripathi-Manjul/leetcode-dsa-practice/README.md

 - Graphs/
 - Trees/

-## ✅ Problems Solved

-- [x] Two Sum (Array, HashMap)

-## 🎯 Purpose
+## 🎯 Objectives

-- To build daily consistency in DSA problem solving
+- Develop a disciplined approach to DSA practice
-- To improve problem-solving speed for coding interviews
+- Enhance problem-solving speed and accuracy
-- To prepare for technical interviews at top companies like Atlassian, Uber, etc.

 ---

-Happy Solving! 🚀
+*This repository is actively maintained and updated weekly.*